ietf-wg-cellar/matroska-specification/notes.md

 ### Overlay Track

 Overlay tracks should be rendered in the same 'channel' as the track it's linked to.
-When content is found in such a track it is play on the rendering channel instead of the original track.
+When content is found in such a track it is played on the rendering channel instead of the original track.

 ### Position References

-The position in some elements refers to the position, in octets, from the beginning of an element.
-The reference is the beginning of the first Segment element (= its position + the size of its ID and size fields).
-0 = first possible position of a level 1 element in the segment.
+The position in some Elements refers to the position, in octets, from the beginning of an Element.
+The reference is the beginning of the first Segment (= its position + the size of its ID and size fields).
+0 = first possible position of a level 1 Element in the Segment.
 When data is spanned over mutiple "linked Segments" (in the same file or in different files), the position represents the accumulated offset of each Segment.
-For example to reference a position in the third segment, the position will be: the first segment total size + second segment total size + offset of the element in the third segment.
+For example to reference a position in the third Segment, the position will be: the first segment total size + second segment total size + offset of the Element in the third segment.

 ### Raw Timecode